jsantoro10/jsantoro10.github.io/_cases/reciplay.md

 layout: case
 name: reciplay
 title: Reciplay
-tagline: Cookbook tool to empower users who are new to technology
+tagline: Empowering users new to technology
 description:
   - For the final project in the Google UX Design Professional Certificate program, I created a cookbook tool for users who are new to technology.
   - My client, Reciplay, is dedicated to creating a cookbook tool that inspires and empowers its users to enjoy the process of cooking and trying new recipes.